 2) Chief Executive Officer, Employees/Journalists Health Scheme.

-5. The AHCT Executive Board have reviewed the implementation of the Employees Health Scheme and Journalist Health Scheme on 22-10-2016 and felt that a Committee shall be formed to review on the packages (Medical, Surgical) and providing outpatient treatment.
-Accordingly the AHCT Board have constituted the Committee with the following members.
+5. The AHCT Executive Board has reviewed the implementation of the Employees Health Scheme and Journalist Health Scheme on 22-10-2016 and felt that a Committee shall be formed to review on the packages (Medical, Surgical) and providing outpatient treatment.
+Accordingly, the AHCT Board have constituted the Committee with the following members.

 1) Vice-Chancellor & Supdt.
 MGM General Hospital, Warangal.

 3) Director of Medical Education, Hyderabad

 4) Chief Executive Officer, EHS & JHS, Hyderabad

 6. The Committee has conducted series of meetings with various associations of Telangana State such as Gazetted Officers, TNGOs, Class-IV, Teachers, Journalists, etc to know the issues regarding providing in-patient services to EHS & JHS beneficiaries.
 Subsequently, the Committee has also conducted series of meetings with all the Specialist Doctors, various Hospital Associations and Telangana Super Speciality Hospital Associations and came to a conclusion regarding providing OP treatment, revision of surgical package prices and unbundling of medical management procedures on the lines of CGHS.
 The main recommendations of the committee as follows;